-Australian e-commerce grew by 22% in 2018, and the number of people relying on testimonials from social media influencers in the sale of a particular good or service is on the rise.
-One powerful tool in influencer marketing is the use of hashtags within social media posts as part of a company’s marketing campaigns.
+Australian e-commerce has grown by 22% in 2018, and the number of people relying on testimonials from social media influencers before availing of a particular good or service is currently on the rise.
+One powerful tool in influencer marketing is the use of hashtags on social media posts as part of a companies’ marketing campaigns.

 Registering a hashtag trade mark and infringement

 A recent update to the Australian Trade Marks Office Manual of Practice and Procedure included a discussion on hashtags and their registrability.
 Rules as to whether a hashtag can be used to commit trade mark infringement is analogous to previous issues with domain names and trade marks.
 Hashtag trade marks perform the same function as trade marks, that is, distinguishing the goods and services from those of the competition and serving as a badge of origin in relation to the goods and services.
 Infringement is qualified as the unauthorised use of hashtags as a trade mark for the aforementioned purpose.

 Thus, if the text following the hash sign is already registered, then an actual hashtag trade mark may be unnecessary.
 However, a hashtag marketing campaign should be carefully considered in order to avoid infringing on a competitor’s prior rights.
 There are currently no existing trade mark infringement cases involving hashtags, but the issue may expand similarly to domain name disputes.